rondubi/trex/README.md

 ### Critical
 - Makefile
 - Finish writing NFA generation code
-- Converting NFAs to DFAs
+- Print readable format NFA for debugging
-- Code to apply a regex to a collection
+- Code to apply a regex to a collection, working with NFAs
 - Tests

 ### Niceties
 - Pretty operators to construct regexes
 - Break up into multiple files
 - Additional regular expressions
+- Converting NFAs to DFAs